-As in the previous year, the impairment losses recognized in the 2013/2014 financial year relate exclusively to land and buildings not used for operations.
-Reference is also made to the disclosures on property, plant and equipment in Note 12.
+The impairment losses recognized in the 2013/2014 financial year relate to land not used for operations and plant and office equipment.
+In the previous year, impairment losses related exclusively to land not used for operations.
+Reference is also made to the disclosures on intangible assets and property, plant and equipment in Notes 11 and 12 respectively.